damalga/damalga-nl-lp/about.md

 🇬🇧 About

-I’m Damalga (acronym from my name), from Madrid.
+I’m Damalga (an acronym of my name), from Madrid.

-This is a bimonthly newsletter & landing page about technology, economy, philosophy, arts, and freedom.
+Here you’ll find a bimonthly newsletter and a site about technology, economy, philosophy, art, and freedom… In short, things I care about.
+I like to keep things simple, consolidate ideas, read, and write about all this.

-I build simple things, write about what catches my attention, and try to keep it clean and useful.
-If you want updates or random thoughts, stick around.
+If you’re interested in updates, random thoughts, or guides, you’re in the right place.

 ---

 🇪🇸 Sobre mí

 Soy Damalga (acrónimo de mi nombre), de Madrid.

-Aquí tienes un boletín bimestral y landing sobre tecnología, economía, filosofía, arte y libertad.
-Me gusta hacer las cosas simples, escribir sobre lo que me interesa y mantener todo limpio y útil.
+Aquí tienes un boletín bimestral y una página sobre tecnología, economía, filosofía, arte y libertad...
+En definitiva, cosas que me interesan.
+Me gusta hacer las cosas simples, consolidar ideas, leer y escribir sobre ello.

-Si te apetece recibir novedades o ideas sueltas, aquí estás en tu sitio.
+Si te apetece recibir novedades, ideas sueltas y aleatorias, guías... estás en tu sitio.